Dr Kwong Nui Sim

 Faculty Contact for Faculty of Graduate Research

-Journal Reviewer for International Journal for Academic Development and Journal of Open, Flexible and Distance Learning
+- Journal Reviewer for International Journal for Academic Development; Journal of Open, Flexible and Distance Learning; Studies in Graduate and Postdoctoral Education; Higher Education Research & Development; SAGE Open.

 Kwong Nui’s research is focused on ICT beliefs and practices held by students as they undertake their tertiary education.
 What is the role of ICT among undergraduate students in their daily study practice?
 How does ICT play a role in postgraduate students' day-to-day research practice?
 ICT literacy could be a significant aspect in today's tertiary learning context.
 Therefore, studies on students' ICT literacy offer a new perspective in the emerging area of research on ICT utilisation and integration in tertiary education.
 At the same time, Kwong Nui also has a growing interest in the ICT beliefs and practices held by university staff members in their daily working life.
 The use of ICT is likely to be a learning process for our everyday work in today’s complex world, thus she is very interested to investigate the complicated relationship between staff members and their use of ICT in their daily working practice.